Cultivating Peace in the Face of Hate

 Now, let your feelings settle.
 Once you identify and acknowledge the hate that you might carry and how it is projected, sit with it for a while.
 Experience where it is in your body.
 Allow it to settle more and more.
 Become quiet with it, explore it, and allow the hate to become disentangled from you.
 From this place, a choice point emerges.
 You are confronted with the option to re-engage with the hate or continue to release it.

-Challenge Yourself to Contribute to a Peaceful Holiday
+Challenge Yourself to Contribute to a Peaceful Mindset

 Remember this: love, joy, generosity, laughter are not the responsibility of others to give to you.
 These life pleasures are the result of how you are showing up.
-Being present and working on your own sense of inner harmony will allow you to realize a truly connected holiday season where love and peace prevail.
+Being present and working on your own sense of inner harmony will allow you to realize a truly connected frame of mind where love and peace prevail.